Turkey quits Istanbul Convention on violence against women | DW | 20.03.2021

-Protests erupt nationwide after President Erdogan decides to pull out of the landmark international convention protecting women and promoting gender equality.
+Protests erupted in Turkey after President Erdogan decided to pull out of the landmark international convention which aims to protect women from violence.

-President Recep Tayyip Erdogan has sparked nationwide protests for withdrawing Turkey from an international agreement to prevent violence against women.
+President Recep Tayyip Erdogan has triggered nationwide protests for withdrawing Turkey from an international agreement to prevent violence against women.

 The decision comes amid increasing calls in Turkey to combat domestic violence as femicide rates rise.